HL7/davinci-ecdx/input/pagecontent/solicited-unsolicited-attachments.md

 ### *Unsolicited* Attachments

 For an *unsolicited* attachment the Provider will submit additional documentation to support a claim or prior authorization based on Payer predefined rules without any type of request.
-The attachments may be submitted *before, at the same time as, or after* the claim or pre-authorization has been supplied to the Payer.
+The attachments may be submitted *before, at the same time as, or after* the claim or prior authorization has been supplied to the Payer.
 Following submission, the attachment is then associated with the claim or prior authorization.

 #### Example Scenarios